-A Push Button switches, metal or plastic have types of function when pressed, the push button switch is either Momentary or Latching.
-RJS Electronics Ltd distributes a range of plastic and metal push button switches with or without LED Illumination, support both ‘momentary’ and ‘latching’ functions.
+RJS Electronics Ltd distributes a range of plastic and metal Push Button switches that are available with or without LED Illumination and can support ‘momentary’ and ‘latching’ functions.
 These are key functions of a PCB and Panel Mount push-button switches when pushed.
+Many of our Push Button switches are listed as momentary and latching, giving our customers a choice out of the two.

 A latching push button function also referred to as maintained, means that it remains in a position until pressed again.
 It required to be pressed down or touched multiple times to either turn on or off the device or function.
 It aims to push to make and push to break a cycle and can also be referred to as normally closed push switches.